samuskitchen/java_challenge/README.md

 ```

 ## Documentation
-You can get more information about each one looking at the Swagger documentation:
+You can get more information in the Swagger documentation:
 ```bash
 /api/challenge/swagger-ui.html
 ```